alema-r/Alessandro-Marcolini-Oniro/docs/blueprints/index.rst

       * Display, e.g., showing useful messages on a display.
       * Autonomous communication between two devices over a wireless link.

 #.
-It is implemented on the closest appropriate reference HW platform from All Scenarios OS.
+It is implemented on the closest appropriate reference HW platform from |main_project_name|.

 What a Blueprint Isn't?
 -----------------------